vignesh05904/fyle-health-tracker/README.md

 # Fyle Health Tracker

-This is the **Fyle Health Tracker** project, Unit tests are written for all my 2 component and 1 service and ensured full **100% code coverage**.
+This is the **Fyle Health Tracker** project, Unit tests are written for all components and services, ensured full **100% code coverage**.

 ## Live Demo